Contact

 On request, depending on sales and setup

-If predictability and modular expansion are important to you, Shopify is easier to calculate.
-If you're already generating high sales and want to avoid fees, BigCommerce may offer a better cost structure.
+If predictability and modular scalability matter to you, Shopify is easier to calculate.
+If you're already generating high revenue and want to avoid fees, BigCommerce may offer the more favorable cost structure.

-Read more about Shopify Advanced vs Shopify Plus here and find out when it’s worth switching.
+Read more here: Shopify Advanced vs Shopify Plus to learn when an upgrade becomes worthwhile.

-Even the best platform is useless if you're left alone to deal with a problem.
-That's why it's important to know how well you're being supported—both by official support, the community, and external service providers.
+Even the best platform is useless if you’re left on your own when something goes wrong.
+That’s why it’s crucial to know how well you’ll be supported, both by official customer service and through the wider ecosystem of community resources and external partners.

 Area